alejandra-rojas/league-manager/README.md

-# league-manager
+Tennis League Manager Web App

-WebApp that allows to easily create a tennis leagues and intuitively manage all its details; from league creation, to adding players and updating scores among others.
+User-friendly web application designed to streamline the creation, organization, and management of the club tennis leagues.
+This tool simplifies the entire process, from setting up a league to adding players and effortlessly updating scores.

-This project addresses a real necessity of the Highbury and Islington Tennis Club to manage their internal leagues easily.
-At the moment, their leagues data is kept on an excel spreadsheet which is manually updated every time a score is reported.
-Then, a screenshot is taken and uploaded to their current website.
+The project originated from a need identified of the Highbury and Islington Tennis Club, where the current method involves maintaining league data manually on an Excel spreadsheet.
+With every score report, there is a manual update followed by a screenshot upload to the existing website.
+The Tennis League Manager greatly improves the workflow, making league management more efficient and accessible.

-Tech Stack: React, SCSS, Express and Postgres.
+Key Features:

+League Creation: Easily set up and customize tennis leagues with just a few clicks.
+Player Management: Seamlessly add and organize players, ensuring an up-to-date and accurate roster.
+Score Updates: Effortlessly keep track of match scores, eliminating the need for manual spreadsheet updates.
+User-Friendly Interface: Intuitive design for a smooth and user-friendly experience.

+Technology Stack:
+Frontend: Developed using React for a dynamic and responsive user interface.
+Styling: Utilizes SCSS for enhanced styling and design aesthetics.
+Backend: Powered by Express for efficient server-side functionality.
+Database: Leveraging Postgres for robust and reliable data storage.

+In response to the evolving needs of the project, it has now undergone significant improvements and refactoring.
+Explore the revamped project on GitHub: [Tennis League Manager](https://github.com/alejandra-rojas/leagues-dashboard)